Kyoto, Japan | DIY Travel Guide

 • Since trash cans or sorting bins are not common in public places or streets of Japan, best to have a small plastic/paper bag for your garbage.

 • Travelling with luggage in Japan across multiple cities in Japan can be challenging.
-For a convenient experience, try Yamato Transport service.
+For a convenient experience, try a luggage delivery service.

 • If you want to avoid crowd in tourist spots, schedule your visit early morning.